camunda-community-hub/zeebe-simple-tasklist/README.md

 [![Compatible with: Camunda Platform 8](https://img.shields.io/badge/Compatible%20with-Camunda%20Platform%208-0072Ce)](https://github.com/camunda-community-hub/community/blob/main/extension-lifecycle.md#compatiblilty)
 [![](https://img.shields.io/badge/Maintainer%20Wanted-This%20extension%20is%20in%20search%20of%20a%20Maintainer-ff69b4)](https://github.com/camunda-community-hub/community/blob/main/extension-lifecycle.md)

-A [Zeebe](https://zeebe.io) worker to manage manual/user tasks in a workflow.
-It shows all jobs of type `user` as a task/todo-list.
+A [Zeebe](https://zeebe.io) worker to manage user tasks in a workflow.
+It shows all jobs of the user task's type as a task/todo-list.
 A user can complete the tasks with requested data.

 ## Usage